COVID-19 alert: Read about changed restrictions for businesses in Greater Brisbane from 6pm, Monday 11 January.

-The due date for an annual royalty return is 3 months after the end of the return period; for example:
+The due date for an annual royalty return is 3 months after the end of the return period (30 September).

 However, if the return relates to a mining operation that ended during the annual return period, the final return for the operation must be lodged within 3 months after the end of the operation.

 If these dates are not a business day, the due date is the next business day.

 We are able to bring forward the due date for lodgement of a royalty return and the date for paying the royalty, where it is considered necessary to protect public revenue.